jonikorpi/base-files/README.md

 import "jonikorpi-base-files/reset.css";
 import "jonikorpi-base-files/classes.css";
 import "jonikorpi-base-files/colors.css";
+import "jonikorpi-base-files/animations.css";
 import "jonikorpi-base-files/main.css";
 ```

-You'll probably want to edit main.css, though, so I guess you'll have to make a copy of it in your app and import that instead.
+You'll probably want to edit main.css though, so you'll have to make a copy of it in your app and import that instead.

 ## Things to note:
-- The primary idea is to avoid having to touch CSS files to style new things. `<header class="position-top fixed padding-1 color-5 bg-1 child-margins-x-1">` instead of `<header class="masthead">`.
+- The primary idea is to avoid having to touch CSS files to style new things. `<header class="position-top fixed color-5 bg-1 child-margins-x-1">` instead of `<header class="masthead">`.
 - The secondary idea is to avoid having to write media queries.
 The flexing baseline grid and the typography presets help with this a lot.
-- This CSS is terrible without some sort of templating/component system like React.
+- This CSS is terrible without some sort of template/component system like React.
 Without one you'll end up copy-pasting class names a lot.
 - The CSS assumes it gets run through [autoprefixer](https://github.com/postcss/autoprefixer).